-- The services most readily available within 15 days were ACT services, family support, case management and peer support. - The services least available within 15 days were supported housing and supported employment. - Sixty-one percent of the respondents reported that supported housing services required more than 30 days to access.
+- The services most readily available within 15 days were case management, living skills training, ACT services, and medication management.
+For case management and family support services, there was a marked improvement from the 2020 QSR results. - Consistent with the 2020 QSR, the services least available within 15 days were supported housing and supported employment.
+This continues a trend identified last year. - Similar to 2020 QSR results, half of the respondents reported that supported housing services required more than 30 days to access.
+Approximately one quarter of members reported supported employment services taking more than 30 days to establish.